royaltm/spectrusty-tutorial/step5.md

 ### Device access

-Perhaps it's time to refactor access to the joystick interface.
-We also need a way to access the [128 keypad][SerialKeypad] to connect it with the user keyboard.
+Perhaps it's time to refactor access to joysticks.
+We also need a way to access the [128 keypad][SerialKeypad] to make it work with the user keyboard.

-The `JoystickAccess` trait hasn't changed, I'll just include it here for completness:
+The `JoystickAccess` trait doesn't need to be changed.
+I'll just list it here for reference:

 ```rust
 trait JoystickAccess {